paranoidmonoid/articles/Kotlin and friends/Naming strategy plugin.md

 case `SNAKE_CASE`)

-This is useful when you have to integrate with other services written in various languages with different naming conventions because I don't really want to name my variables in my Kotlin code with `SNAKE_CASE` mixed with `camelCase`.
+This is useful when you have to integrate with other services written in various languages with different naming conventions because I don't really want to name my variables in my Kotlin code with `snake_case` mixed with `camelCase`.
 Or add to every single variable a `@SerialName`.
 I'm just lazy.

 And like every lazy engineer I decided to spend a lot of time so I could stay lazy.